A winch is one of the most power-hungry accessories you can get for your ATV, so it’s crucial that the wiring is correct.

 The main winch wiring consists of four heavy gauge wires.
 The wires are colored, but not all winch brands use the same color coding.

-NOTE: Please refer to the guidelines at the beginning of this guide on how to run the wires properly.
+NOTE: Please refer to the guidelines on properly running the wires at the beginning of this guide.

 Some brands use red and black wires from the battery to the contactor and red and black wires from the contactor to the winch.